Contextuality Analysis of the Double Slit Experiment (With a Glimpse Into Three Slits): A glimpse into the triple-slit system

-The noncontextuality of the double-slit system does not depend on whether it is physically realizable: it holds for any system (c-c{*}).
-This property does not generalize to systems with three or more slits.
-Consider, e.g., the triple-slit system
+The noncontextuality of the double-slit system does not depend on whether it is physically realizable: it holds for any system (\ref{eq: matrix c-c}).
+The situation with systems with three or more slits is different.
+Consider the triple-slit system